ENTER THE BLACKLIST…

-York-born crossover metal, Garrow Hill drags the weight of superficial eye-candy streets and malevolent undercurrents of their hometown to the doorstep of modern metal.
-This isn’t Klique bait, its a ritual.
+York-born crossover duo Garrow Hill drags the weight of its superficial eye-candy streets and malevolent undercurrents straight to the doorstep of modern metal.

 P.G.
 Branton (L) and Stewart King (R) โ€“ architects of Garrow Hillโ€™s low-lit sonic grind.

 Garrow Hill doesnโ€™t chase you down alleyways.
-Itโ€™s already on the playlist you didnโ€™t make, playing at a volume just low enough to wonder if you imagined it.
+Itโ€™s already on the playlist you didnโ€™t make, playing at a volume just low enough to make you wonder if you imagined it.

 Listen close.
 The cityโ€™s still talking.
 And it knows your name.